shashankgroovy/enigma/README.md

   api.
 * All CURD operations are possible via the RESTful api and can respond in XML, JSON and can be extended to support YAML.
+* Every secret is encrypted using AES algorithm in GCM Mode, thus making sure that it's secure.

 ## Credits
 The logo is a reference to the [Eight Trigrams Sealing Jutsu](https://naruto.fandom.com/wiki/Eight_Trigrams_Sealing_Style)